ThirstyThirsty/ThirstyThirstySeason01Website/README.md

-# ThirstyThirsty Season 01 NFT
+# ThirstyThirsty Season 01 NFT - Minting Website

-This is the landing page and minting website for TT's season 1 NFTs.
+This is the minting website for TT's season 1 NFTs.
+To be used in conjunction with the accompanying [smart contracts](https://github.com/ThirstyThirsty/ThirstyThirstySeason01NFTs).

 ## Installation